freddiehaddad/fast-track-to-rust/src/file_io.md

 # File I/O

-Our grep program wouldn't be complete without the ability to search text files.
+Our rustle program wouldn't be complete without the ability to search text files.
 Given the potential for I/O errors, adding this capability now is convenient as we explore error handling and the `Result` type.
 This also introduces us to additional packages in Rust's standard library.

-> Up to this point, we've been able to use string literals in our grep program
+> Up to this point, we've been able to use string literals in our rustle program
 > because dynamic memory allocation wasn't needed.
 However, now that we will be
 > reading from a file, dynamic memory allocation becomes necessary.
 The string
 > slice is no longer sufficient, so we need to utilize the [`String`] [^1] type